verbb/formie/docs/developers/notification.md

 `fromName` | The name of the sender for the email notification.
 `content` | The raw JSON-based block content for the email.
 See also [Content](#content).
 `attachFiles` | Whether to attach user-uploaded files to the notification.
+`attachPdf` | Whether to attach a PDF template to the notification.
+`enableCondition` | Whether to allow conditional logic for sending the notification.
+`conditions` | Conditional logic rules for sending the notification.

 ## Methods